cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

    :param delay: How many seconds after the current simulation time the event should be sent
    :param tag: An user-defined number representing the type of event.
    :param data: The data to be sent with the event.

-scheduleFirst
-^^^^^^^^^^^^^

-.. java:method:: public void scheduleFirst(SimEntity dest, double delay, int tag)
-   :outertype: CloudSimEntity

-   Sends a high priority event to another entity and with \ **no**\  attached data.

-   :param dest: the destination entity
-   :param delay: How many seconds after the current simulation time the event should be sent
-   :param tag: An user-defined number representing the type of event.

 scheduleFirstNow
 ^^^^^^^^^^^^^^^^